wesobi/HYF-node-example/RECAP.md

 ### General

-Node.js (or node in short) allows you to create a server side application in JavaScript, a language which up until recently was only used for backend.
+Node.js (or node in short) allows you to create a server side application in JavaScript, a language which up until recently was only used for frontend.

 A server side application allows you to for example create your own API.
 This makes it so you can serve data from the database to an application.